 Carbon dioxide is the most significant greenhouse gas generated by traffic.
 Fuel consumption during driving is the single most significant environmental impact over a tire’s service life.

-Over 90% of Nokian Tyres’ tires are in the best rolling resistance categories A, B or C. This translates to an annual decrease of over 100 million kg in CO2 emissions.
-To give some perspective: the most common passenger car tire label in the market is in the E category (ETRMA analysis, October 2018).
+Around 90% of Nokian Tyres’ tires are in the best rolling resistance categories A, B or C. This translates to an annual decrease of over 100 million kg in CO2 emissions.